Proper Posture Guide: How to Stand and Sit Correctly

 What’s the most important thing to remember when setting up my desk chair?

-Position your chair so you can sit toward the back with your lower back fully supported by the backrest.
-Your feet should be flat on the floor with knees at 90 degrees – use a footrest if needed.
-This setup maintains the natural curve in your lower back and prevents the slouching that leads to chronic back pain.
+Sit all the way back in your chair so your lower back is supported by the backrest.
+Your feet should be flat on the floor with knees at 90 degrees.
+If your feet don’t reach, use a footrest.
+This setup maintains the natural curve in your lower back and prevents the slouching that leads to disc problems.
+I learned this the hard way after years of sitting on the edge of my chair.

 Why does my neck hurt even when I try to sit up straight?

-Neck pain often results from forward head posture, where your head drifts forward of your shoulders.
-Your monitor should be positioned so the top of the screen is at or slightly below eye level to prevent neck craning.
-Practice pulling your chin back and lengthening the back of your neck to counteract this common desk worker problem.
+Neck pain usually comes from forward head posture, where your head drifts forward of your shoulders.
+Your monitor should be positioned so the top of the screen is at or slightly below eye level.
+Practice pulling your chin back and lengthening the back of your neck.
+I had chronic neck tension for years until I fixed my monitor height and learned proper head positioning.

 Is it really that bad to cross my legs while working at my desk?